legendu-net/blog/misc/content/2020/02/Use-tablesample-in-sql/Use-tablesample-in-sql.markdown

 Notice that `WHERE` is applied after `TABLESAMPLE`.
-If you want to filter a table first and then do a sampling, you can create a temporary table first.
+If you want to filter a table first and then do a sampling, you can create a temporary table first or you can leverage common table expression (CTE).

 ## Spark SQL